• Skip to primary navigation

 • Seasonings – sugar, chili powder, oregano and cumin.
 If you want it spicy, add some cayenne pepper or hot sauce.
 If you really want it spicy, add some chopped jalapeno peppers.

-Whether you’re making these into burritos or serving as a warm cheese dip, you can make it completely in a skillet, or after you’ve browned the meat, transfer it to a crock pot to keep it warm.
+You can make this completely in a skillet, or after you’ve browned the meat, transfer it to a crock pot to keep it warm for an extended period of time.

 Cooked hamburger with cilantro and seasonings in a skillet.